Lime Juice Benefits

 One study showed that the juice added to foods strongly protects against cholera, especially when the dishes were stored without a refrigerator.8

-Add the juice to meals that sit outside a fridge for long time to protect against bacteria, such as at barbecues and potluck dinners.
+Add the juice to meals that sit outside a fridge for long periods to protect against bacteria, such as at barbecues and potluck dinners.

 It is highly unlikely you'll be fighting golden staph, malaria and cholera in your own home.
 However, these studies clearly show that lime juice has a powerful and healthy effect on our immune systems and to kill bacteria.